Summer Internship

 LCGM’s projects represent diverse therapeutic modalities including hematopoietic stem cells and host alloantigen-specific regulatory T cells to prevent Graft versus Host Disease, genetically engineered immune cells (T-cells) for cancer immunotherapy and complex immune syndromes and CRISPR gene correction for sickle cell disease amongst others.

 The LCGM Summer Program offers a 10-week exciting opportunity to learn from world class scientists who support translational medicine.
-The successful applicant will learn from and practice skills on challenging projects in the Process Development & Manufacturing or Quality Assurance team.
+The successful applicant will learn from and practice skills on challenging projects in any one of the following roles: Process Development & Manufacturing or Quality Assurance or Quality Control.

-- LCGM cell and gene therapy project overview
+• LCGM cell and gene therapy project overview, vector process development

-- Aseptic technique; cell thaw, expansion, cryopreservation, scale-up; analytical assays
+• Aseptic technique; cell thaw, expansion, cryopreservation, scale-up; upstream/downstrea,

-The Quality Assurance team facilitates the development, implementation, and maintenance of LCGM’s Quality Management System and ensures that product quality meets regulatory and accreditation requirements.
-The student’s learning experience may include:
+The Quality Assurance team oversees the development, implementation, and maintenance of LCGM’s Quality Management System and ensures that product quality meets regulatory and accreditation requirements.
+The student’s learning experience MAY include:

-Students also participate in lunch and learn sessions and other career seminars.
-The program culminates with a presentation in front of their peers, faculty, mentors, and other Stanford scientists.
+• Students also take part in lunch and learn sessions (live and on-demand), a career panel, and other enriching opportunities along the way.
+The program culminates with a presentation in front of their peers, mentors, and LCGM staff.

 A Message from LCGM's Scientific and Site Director, Dr. Steven Feldman